-- 49. In the relevant period, each of the Minister for Jobs and the Secretary of DJPR breached the duty of care by: - (a) failing to ask DJPR whether it had obtained and/or whether it had, as necessary, implemented IPC advice; and - (b) failing to procure that DJPR obtain and/or implement IPC advice in respect of Rydges and Stamford Plaza.
+- 49. In the relevant period, each of the Minister for Jobs and the Secretary of DJPR breached the duty of care by: - (a) failing to ask DJPR whether it had obtained IPC advice and/or whether it had, as necessary, caused that IPC advice to be implemented IPC advice; and - (b) failing to procure direct that DJPR to obtain and/or to cause to be implemented IPC advice in respect of Rydges and Stamford Plaza.

-As pleaded at paragraph 134(c) below, had either of the Minister for Jobs and the Secretary of DJPR procured that DJPR obtain and implement IPC advice in respect of Rydges and Stamford Plaza, DJPR would have implemented the IPC measures pleaded in paragraph 27 at those hotels.
-As to the ways in which DJPR could have implemented those measures, the plaintiff refers to the particulars to paragraph 40 above.
+As pleaded at paragraph 134(ed) below, had either of the Minister for Jobs and the Secretary of DJPR procured directed that DJPR obtain and cause to be implemented IPC advice in respect of Rydges and Stamford Plaza, DJPR would have implemented the IPC measures of the kind pleaded in paragraph 27 would have been implemented at those hotels.
+As to the ways in which DJPR could have implemented caused those measures to be implemented, the plaintiff refers to the particulars to paragraph 40 above.